Barents Sea dike swarm: Description

 As revealed by aeromagnetic data, the dolerite dikes in the northern Barents Sea can be grouped in two regional dike swarms running oblique to the northern passive margin of the Barents Sea: the Franz Josef Land and Svalbard dike swarms, respectively.
 Multichannel seismic data indicate that the dikes fed the dolerite sills, resided in Permian to Early Cretaceous sedimentary strata in the East Barents Sea sedimentary basin.
-U/Pb dating of dolerites indicate an emplacement age of 121-125 Ma.
+U/Pb dating of dolerites indicates an emplacement age of 121 - 125 Ma.